 We are subject to certain affirmative and negative covenants contained in our bank credit facility, including covenants that restrict, subject to specified exceptions, the incurrence of additional indebtedness and other obligations and the granting of additional liens; mergers, acquisitions, investments, and disposition of assets; dividends; stock redemptions; capital expenditures; loan guarantees; and use of proceeds of the credit facility.
-The exceptions provided in the credit facility could allow for transactions to occur outside of the credit facility limitations as follows: additional indebtedness and other obligations totaling approximately \$55.0 million; granting of additional liens totaling approximately \$32.5 million; capital expenditures of \$17.5 million for any twelve month period; stock redemptions in the amount of \$5.2 million for retiring or terminated employee/stockholders, \$3.2 million of which is for one specific employee/stockholder; and \$15.0 million in loan guarantees for the acquisition and development of sites with leases in favor of us.
+The exceptions provided in the credit facility could allow for transactions to occur outside of the credit facility limitations as follows: additional indebtedness and other obligations totaling approximately \$55,000,000; granting of additional liens totaling approximately \$32,500,000; capital expenditures of \$17,500,000 for any twelve month period; stock redemptions in the amount of \$5,200,000 for retiring or terminated employee/stockholders, \$3,200,000 of which is for one specific employee/shareholder; and \$15,000,000 in loan guarantees for the acquisition and development of sites with leases in favor of us.
 There are also covenants relating to compliance with certain laws, payments of taxes, maintenance of insurance and financial reporting.
-In addition, the credit facility requires us to maintain, as of each fiscal quarter end, a minimum net worth equal to \$55.0 million plus 75% of net income after May 1, 2002, and 100% of any capital stock issued; as of each fiscal quarter end for the twelve month period ending on that date, a total leverage ratio of no greater than 3.50 to 1.00 from October 31, 2002 to the date of closing our initial public offering and 2.75 to 1.00 thereafter; a debt service coverage ratio no less than 1.75 to 1.00 from October 31, 2002 to the later of January 31, 2004 or the date of the closing of our initial public offering and 2.0 to 1.00 thereafter; and as of each fiscal quarter, an average receivables charge-off ratio no greater than .05 to 1.00, an average receivables extension ratio no greater than .04 to 1.00, and an average receiv
+In addition, the credit facility requires us to maintain, as of the end of each fiscal quarter end, a minimum net worth equal to \$55,000,000 plus 75% of net income after May 1, 2002, and 100% of any capital stock issued; as of each fiscal quarter end for the twelve month period ending on that date, a total leverage ratio of no greater than 3.50 to 1.00 from October 31, 2002 to the later of January 31, 2004 or the date of the closing our initial public offering and 2.75 to 1.00, thereafter; and as of each fiscal quarter, an average receivables charge off ratio no greater than .05 to 1.00, an average receivables extension ratio no greater than .04 to 1.00, and an average receivables eleinquency ratio no greater than .12 to 1.00.
+We have been and are in compliance with such positive and negative covenants.